Singapore cannot simply let go and let things rip, as PM Lee rules out indefinite lockdown | Health

 - Singapore

-Singapore cannot go into an indefinite lockdown and standstill, but also cannot "simply let go and let things rip", Prime Minister Lee Hsien Loong said.
+Singapore cannot go into an indefinite lockdown and standstill, but also cannot "simply let go and let things rip", Prime Minister Lee Hsien Loong has said, as the city-state sought to overcome the negative impact of the COVID-19 pandemic.

 ''We have to travel this road to get to living safely with COVID-19.
 We want to get there with as few casualties as possible," Lee said in a Facebook post on Saturday.